-No, I’m not reviewing another game with two different versions or two different games, it’s actually the same game with two different titles, that’s all!
+No, I’m not reviewing another game with 2 different versions or 2 different games, it’s actually the same game with 2 different titles, that’s all!
 And it’s one of the most ported and influential games of all times.
 Even if you don’t recognise the title, I assure you that at least you’ll find the gameplay familiar.
 I’m talking about Pipe Mania aka Pipe Dream.

 Pipe Mania is a puzzle game developed by The Assembly Line and published by Empire Software.
-It was originally released in 1989 for the Amiga, Atari ST and DOS (in the US by Lucasfilm Games under the title Pipe Dream).
+It was originally released in 1989 for the Amiga, Atari ST and DOS (and in the US by Lucasfilm Games under the title Pipe Dream).
 It was re-released the following year for DOS (in the EU), Acorn 32-bit, Amstrad CPC, Apple II and IIgs, Arcade (in Japan only), BBC Micro, Commodore 64, Electron, Game Boy, NES, Sam Coupé and ZX Spectrum.
 In 1991, it was ported to the PC-88, PC-98 and Windows 3.x (as part of the Windows Entertainment Pack).
 And in 1992, it was ported to the Sharp X68000 and Super Famicom.

 But first, let’s take a look at the covers, shall we?